lindro-soft/react-hook-form-with-material-ui/README.md

 I did this test project to learn how to do basic validation of Material-UI components with react-hook-form.

+I did this so far:
+e-mail validation
+dropdown validation
+number validation
+required text validation

-for example an input text box and a dropdown menu, there might be better ways of doing this, but it works :)
+There might be better ways of doing this, but it works :)

 ## Available Scripts